M. A. Sattar: Business career

 Sattar founded Sattar & Company Ltd. in 1948 on 262 acres of land on the banks of the Shitalakshya River in Narayanganj.

 In 1963–64, he was elected the first Bengali chairman of the then Pakistan Jute Association (PJA), and he was re-elected in 1965 and 1967.
 Sattar represented PJA at a number of conferences internationally and advocated for the interests of the Pakistan jute industry.

 During his tenure as chairman of the PJA, the jute industry faced several challenges, including the loss of market monopoly, declining production, export limitations, smuggling, policy reforms, and the devaluation of sterling.
 Revisions of short-term policies weakened Pakistan's position, allowing rival countries like India, Thailand, and Burma to increase their jute production.
 Pakistani jute production witnessed a decline of 4.76% in the 1963–64 season.
 Export limitations, minimum prices, and duties imposed further hindered the industry's competitiveness.
 Smuggling activities resulted in substantial financial losses.
 The devaluation of sterling introduced additional obstacles due to fluctuating exchange rates, impacting jute exports and industry stability.

 To address these challenges, Sattar proposed streamlining the jute licensing procedure by eliminating hindrances like police verification.
 He advocated for the abolition of the Agricultural Income Tax, which only added to the price of jute without providing any benefit to the growers.
 He sought to enhance access to bank finance at reduced interest rates to encourage investment within the sector.
 He emphasized the importance of implementing effective measures to combat smuggling activities to safeguard the industry's interests.

-At the conclusion of his tenure, the PJA acknowledged Sattar for his leadership in negotiating new gradations with Overseas delegates, as well as for his efforts in addressing challenges arising from the devaluation of sterling.
+At the conclusion of his tenure, the PJA acknowledged Sattar for his leadership in negotiating new gradations with overseas delegates, as well as for his efforts in addressing challenges arising from the devaluation of sterling.
 His efforts were well received by the broader jute community.

-He also held the positions of vice-chairman and chairman of Pakistan Jute Mills Association (PJMA).
+He also held the positions of vice-chairman and chairman of the Pakistan Jute Mills Association (PJMA).

-Over the years, he expanded his business to other industries and founded Hasna Shipbuilding & Navigation Ltd., Rangpur Industries Ltd., Tobacco Industries Ltd, and Sattar Jute Mills.
+Over the years, he expanded his business to other industries and founded Hasna Shipbuilding & Navigation Ltd., Rangpur Industries Ltd., Tobacco Industries Ltd., and Sattar Jute Mills.
 Over 10 thousand workers used to work in Sattar Jute Mills.

 Sattar was made director of Australasia Bank Ltd. and Great Eastern Insurance Co.

 During this period, Sattar was commonly listed as one of the wealthiest families in East Pakistan, ranked tenth, with five institutions and assets worth 30 million rupees (equivalent to US$6.3 million in 1970).